blueardour/blueardour.github.io/_posts/paper/2019-4-21-training-cnn-with-large-batchsize.md

 Abstract: The stochastic gradient descent (SGD) method and its variants are algorithms of choice for many Deep Learning tasks.
 These methods operate in a small-batch regime wherein a fraction of the training data, say 32-512 data points, is sampled to compute an approximation to the gradient.
 It has been observed in practice that when using a larger batch there is a degradation in the quality of the model, as measured by its ability to generalize.
 We investigate the cause for this generalization drop in the large-batch regime and present numerical evidence that supports the view that large-batch methods tend to converge to sharp minimizers of the training and testing functions - and as is well known, sharp minima lead to poorer generalization.
 In contrast, small-batch methods consistently converge to flat minimizers, and our experiments support a commonly held view that this is due to the inherent noise in the gradient estimation.
 We discuss several strategies to attempt to help large-batch methods eliminate this generalization gap.

+Comment: The paper is just presenting their points.
+They think there will be many local minimas which might have the same network accuracy.
+Different initial weight or different learning rate strategy or differ optimizers might converage to different mimima.
+However, there are some sharp minima (not good) and some fatten minia (better then former one).
+Large batch size are more easily trapped in sharp mimina.
+Small batch size brings more noises, which benefit to skip the sharp minima and converage to fatten minima.

+Thinking: The paper makes sense.
+Consirder increase lr (for example SGDR), small batch size, and most important regression to skip sharp minima?
+Regression is worth to try.

 2.[Large batch size training of neural networks with adversarial training and second-order information](https://arxiv.org/abs/1810.01021)

 Comment: I think the paper is worth to read and redo their experiment.